Bosnian-Herzegovinian Infantry

 A Bosniak infantry position in Eastern Galicia during World War I.

 A Bosniak Military Imam in the Austro-Hungarian Army.

 The Bosnian-Herzegovinian Infantry (Bosnisch-Hercegovinische Infanterie; Bosanskohercegovačka pješadija), commonly called the Bosniaken (German for Bosnians), (Note: Bosniaken was understood by Austrian administration as a name for all inhabitants of Bosnia, not only Bosnian Muslims.
 In January 1913 39.8% of NCOs and other ranks were Serb Orthodox, 31.4% Muslims and 25.4% Roman Catholic.) were a branch of the Austro-Hungarian Army.
 Recruited from within the two regions of the Dual-Monarchy having a significant Muslim population, these regiments enjoyed a special status.
 They had their own distinctive uniforms and were given their own numbering sequence within the Common Army (KuK).

 The units were part of the Austro-Hungarian infantry in 1914 and consisted of four infantry regiments (numbered 1–4) and a Field Rifles Battalion (Feldjägerbataillon).
+(Note: Unit strengths as of August 1914.)